kannibalox/pyrosimple/docs/pyrotorque-jobs.md

 ## Item Command

-This job runs a templated command against all matching items.
+This job is very similar to Command, but instead runs a templated command against all matching items.

 ```toml
 [TORQUE.log_messaages]